Family Fun - Spring / Summer

 go-kart engines on Grand Prix (ages 10+) and Formula

 Fun (14+) tracks.
 Mini-golf, Spaceball trampoline

 and water balloon wars round out a whole day’s

-Spring and summer rainstorms might keep you from an outdoor adventure, but there are lots of great indoor venues where your kids can still run themselves ragged.
-Bring on the rainy days!
+While Spring and summer storms might keep you from an outdoor adventure, there are tons of great indoor venues where your kids can still run themselves ragged. in other words, bring on the rain!

 If it’s time to bounce, Sky Zone Indoor Trampoline Park and Flying Squirrel Sports let your kids jump around for hours (and get some exercise in the most fun way possible).
 If you have a large group to entertain, might we recommend trampoline dodgeball?

 Channel your inner Spiderman at the rock climbing walls of Vertical Adventures.
 Drop in and be introduced to bouldering, while large groups can book ahead for an uplifting party!
-This is fun for all ages–kids 5 and up can give it a try.
+This is fun for all ages as kids five and up can give it a try.